Ikhan/ikhan/README.md

 ### What I currently Do

-- 🔭 I’m currently working as a Software Consultant for a Accounting Firm.
+- 🔭 I’m currently working as a Software Engineer.
 - :computer: Most used line of code `gc -m "Initial Commit"`